Joining two indices in Elasticsearch

 }

-In the example above, Elasticsearch will transparently retrieve the player names from the team1 document present in the teams index (i.e. “john”, “bill”, “michael”) and find all people documents with a name field that contains any of those values.
-The equivalent SQL query would be:
+In the example above, Elasticsearch will transparently retrieve the player names from the document with id team1 in the teams index (i.e. “john”, “bill”, and “michael”) and find all documents in the people index containing any of those values in their name field.

 SELECT p.* FROM people p